 Set up the IFTTT Applet

 Head over to IFTTT.com and create a new application.
-If you do not have an IFTTT account, then go ahead and create a free account.
-I would recommend making multiple applets for different keywords if you plan on using multiple/long Twitter searches.
-Creating different applets will keep things more organized in Evernote.
+If you dont already have an account, then go ahead and create a free one with them.

 Note: Try testing your keywords on twitter.com’s search first, to make sure its pulling results you can use.